carmenbianca/report-liferay/plan.md

 This is mostly just stating the obvious.

+It is difficult to be more specific in this section.
+The requirements analysis is not yet written, but that document would be a lot clearer in defining exactly what needs to be produced, and would therefore be in-scope.

 ## Out-of-scope {#out-of-scope}

 As part of the internship, there will be communication/co-operation with the